VladFomin/SMPE-2025-2026/good graphics/Graph analysis.md

 ## Critique of "Daily new confirmed COVID-19 cases per million people"

 ![](image.png)

-**Figure:** Rolling 7-day average of daily COVID-19 cases per million

-**Objective:** Evaluate the chart using the checklist for good graphics and suggest improvements

 ### 1. Analysis Based on the Checklist

 The chart is a line plot which is appropriate for time-series data but it has several issues: